The acclaimed Kogonada movie, “Columbus”!

-John Cho discussing a scene set at the Courthouse Square, Columbus
+John Cho preparing to shoot a scene at the Courthouse Square in Columbus

 Photo by Mike Wolanin, The Republic newspaper

 I grew up in the Midwest.
 I had passed exit 68 off I-65 many times in my life, but I had no idea what was just off the ramp.
 Not too long ago, I ventured off and discovered a town in the middle of cornfields enchanted by modern architecture.
 I was moved and haunted and felt compelled to make a movie about this place.
 That movie is COLUMBUS. – Kogonada, writer/director

 REVIEWS AND ARTICLES

 “You may never have seen a movie as obsessed with architecture as the quiet and unassuming Columbus, in which John Cho and Haley Lu Richardson build a bond that exists both literally and figuratively in the shadows of the great modern buildings of Columbus, Indiana.”